 Bagno Vignoni: Tuscany’s Ancient Spa Town

 Today we’re taking a look at one of our favorite places to visit in Tuscany, the quaint hilltop town of Bagno Vignoni.
-While it may be less famous than other cities we visit on our 8-Day Tuscany: La Dolce Vita Adventure, Bagno Vignoni is a true gem that is best known for the hot springs in its central square and reputation as a spa retreat for rich and famous figures throughout history.
+While it may be less famous than other cities we visit on our 8- and 6-Day Tuscany: La Dolce Vita Adventure, Bagno Vignoni is a true gem that is best known for the hot springs in its central square and reputation as a spa retreat for rich and famous figures throughout history.
 The springs are covered by a large central structure known as the “square of sources,” which stands 160 feet long and 95 feet wide.

 The springs of Bagno Vignoni were first discovered by pilgrims traveling the Via Francigena, an ancient route taken by those traveling to Rome.
 In the years following its discovery, the rest of the town was uniquely built around this central hot spring.
 Since the Roman era, the hot springs have been frequented by royalty, popes, and a number of other prominent figures.
 Such historic personalities as Lorenzo de’ Medici, Pope Pius II, and Catherine of Siena have been known to visit the hot springs for its relaxing and medicinal properties.